-The independent auditors did list out significant audit areas for 2010.
+The independent auditors did list out significant audit areas for 2009.
 Those areas were:

-- Revenue recognition - o Performed certain fraud procedures as required by Statement on Auditing Standards No. 99, Consideration of Fraud in a Financial Statement Audit - o Performed substantive analytical procedures leveraging budgetary information - Journal Entry Testing - o Involved data quality and integrity (DQI) firm specialists in external audit testing process - o Ensured the journal entry population reconciled to the trial balance - o Profiled journal entries for areas of audit interest - o Tested a sample of journal entries to endure they were supported, reviewed, and had appropriate rationale and business purpose - Capital Assets - o Rolled forward the capital assets balance from the previous years' balance - o Tested additions, disposals, and depreciation expense - o Reconciled transfers out of the Capital Improvement Plan - o Tested management's consideration of impairment indicators under GASB ("Governmental Accounting Standards Board") Statement No. 42 - Postretirement Benefit Obligations (GASB Statements No. 45) - o Involved Human Capital specialists to audit the assumptions and methodologies used to calculation the County's obligations - o Tested the accuracy and completeness of underlying detail - Workers' Compensation Self-Insurance Reserves - o Involved Human Capital specialists to audit the assumptions and methodologies used to calculate the County's obligations - o Tested the accuracy and completeness of underlying detail - General Liability Self-Insurance Reserves

-- o Confirmed general liability cases with both internal and external legal counsel - o Assessed management's conclusions regarding the likelihood of the County's incurring a loss as a result of such cases was probable and estimable for accrual purposes - o Assessed the magnitude of cases for which there was a reasonable possibility for the County's incurring a loss.
+- Revenue recognition - o Performed certain fraud procedures as required by Statement on Auditing Standards No. 99, Consideration of Fraud in a Financial Statement Audit - o Performed substantive analytical procedures leveraging budgetary information - Journal Entry Testing - o Involved data quality and integrity (DQI) firm specialists in external audit testing process - o Ensured the journal entry population reconciled to the trial balance - o Profiled journal entries for areas of audit interest - o Tested a sample of journal entries to endure they were supported, reviewed, and had appropriate rationale and business purpose - Capital Assets - o Rolled forward the capital assets balance from the previous years' balance - o Tested additions, disposals, and depreciation expense - o Reconciled transfers out of the Capital Improvement Plan - o Tested management's consideration of impairment indicators under GASB ("Governmental Accounting Standards Board") Statement No. 42 - Postretirement Benefit Obligations (GASB Statements No. 45) - o Involved Human Capital specialists to audit the assumptions and methodologies used to calculation the County's obligations - o Tested the accuracy and completeness of underlying detail - Workers' Compensation Self-Insurance Reserves - o Involved Human Capital specialists to audit the assumptions and methodologies used to calculate the County's obligations - o Tested the accuracy and completeness of underlying detail - o Assessed the change in reserving methodologies applied between 2008 and 2009 due to 2009 change in third party administrator - General Liability Self-Insurance Reserves - o Confirmed general liability cases with both internal and external legal counsel - Assessed management's conclusions regarding the likelihood of the County's incurring a loss as a result of such cases was probable and estimable for accrual purposes o Assessed the magnitude of cases for which there was a reasonable possibility for the County's incurring a loss.